erkkah/tigr/README.md

 }
 ```

-### Known issues
+## Known issues

-On OSX, seemingly depending on SDK version and if you use TIGR in an Xcode project, you need to define `OBJC_OLD_DISPATCH_PROTOTYPES` to avoid problems with `objc_msgSend` prototypes.
+On macOS, seemingly depending on SDK version and if you use TIGR in an Xcode project, you need to define `OBJC_OLD_DISPATCH_PROTOTYPES` to avoid problems with `objc_msgSend` prototypes.